pieterclaerhout/go-james/README.md

 * `--name`: the name of the project, if not specified, the last part of the path is used
 * `--description`: the description of the project, used for the readme
 * `--copyright`: the copyright of the project, used for the readme
-* `--create-git-repo`: if specified, a local Git repository will be created for the project and the source files will automatically be committed.
+* `--with-git`: if specified, a local Git repository will be created for the project and the source files will automatically be committed.
+* `--with-docker`: if specified, a sample Dockerfile and .dockerignore file will be created.
 * `--overwrite`: if the destination path already exists, overwrite it (be careful, the original folder will be replaced)

 ## Initializing an existing project